ayaxan7/Recruitment-test-application-form/README.md

-Got it, thanks for clarifying.
-Here is an updated README with that note:

 # Ace Society Recruitment Webpage

 This repo contains a sample code for a webpage to allow students to apply for recruitment in the Ace Society clubs.